Your Guide: How to Get into Machine Learning

 2. Finance: In finance, it’s behind spotting fraud, predicting markets, and choosing smart investments.

-3. Manufacturing: Helps make production smoother, guess when machines need care, and assure product quality.
+3. Manufacturing: Makes production easier, helps you guess when the machines need maintenance, and ensures product quality.

 The Future of Machine Learning